calvindo95/led_mon/README.md

 # This will only build base image if not exists, may have to run a second time to build final docker image
 sudo sh scripts/build_pipeline.sh

-# To view the output of led_mon lib
+# To view the output of led_mon bin
 sudo docker logs --tail 50 --follow --timestamps led_mon

 # Attatch to container if you want to